 • Community Support: Throughout the day, various community support organizations hosted market stalls offering advice and resources to families in attendance.
 This provided a holistic approach to supporting local communities, offering not just sports and nutrition, but also access to broader support services.

-The collaborative effort between LTOs, HAF providers and community support organisations resulted in two highly successful sports days in areas of high deprivation.
+The collaborative effort between local organisations, HAF providers and community support organisations resulted in two highly successful sports days in underserved communities.
 By working together, the partners created safe, fun and educational environments for children and families, many of whom had not previously accessed HAF.
-The events helped break down barriers to participation, promoted healthy lifestyles and connected families to additional support services, ensuring a lasting impact in the community.
+The events helped break down barriers to participation, promoted healthy lifestyles and connected families to additional support services, ensuring a lasting impact on the community.

 This needs-led, collaborative approach demonstrates how bringing together local expertise and resources can create meaningful opportunities for children and families in underserved areas.